Call for Abstracts

 • Sub-committee members are not eligible to submit to their respective conference.

-• The primary author will be the point of contact for all communication with AACN.
+• The primary author will be the point of contact for all communication with AACN and is required to share all necessary information with their co-author(s).

 • Primary authors on all accepted abstracts must register for the conference and present the abstract.
-Co-authors cannot present in place of the primary author.
-Any co-authors wishing to present with their primary author are required to register for the conference as well.
+Co-authors wishing to present with their primary author are required to register for the conference as well.

 • Presenters are responsible for their own expenses, including the conference registration fee, travel, accommodations, and other expenses.